SPOTLIGHT ON: TREASURES OF NYC CO-FOUNDER, ROBERT BIRD

 I literally applied to 500 jobs just waiting to get my foot in the door so I started at Lord & Taylor for a little bit then I just kind of knew corporate fashion was for me.
-From there I started merchandising and enjoyed the side of being between business, with the designers, with the sales team and being t middle man in between.
+From there I started merchandising and enjoyed the side of being between business, with the designers, with the sales team and being t middleman in between.
 But there was always a creative side that I wanted to dig a deeper into.
-So then I moved around to a few different companies and it was too straight laced.
+So then I moved around to a few different companies and it was too straight-laced.

-It all started when my girlfriend was putting away something in her closet to runway.
+It all started when my girlfriend was putting away something in her closet to throw away.
 Some of the items had names I heard of before.
 Then suggested we list some of it on eBay to see if there would be any traction from it.
 If not then we could donate what didn't sell.
 Nothing got donated.
 The traction came immediately and people were bidding, asking questions, and very receptive to the items listed.
 After getting a high from it I would go around to different stores and thrift shops to find things with well known names.

 From there I started contacting people that I knew at companies I worked at that cycled through bags and offered my services: white glove pick up, photographing the items, and handling the listing on eBay.
 That's when things picked up.
-Along our travels, we've been to a few different countries and met people at different companies that we supply from.
+Along with our travels, we've been to a few different countries and met people at different companies that we supply from.
 Now it's our day to day and we really put everything into it.

 How long did it take you?

 We started in 2015.
 The first couple of months were a little rocky in figuring out the ins and outs of authentication, pricing, and structure of the industry because one bad review and could be the end of your business.
-From the beginning we made sure everything was 100% then launched our e-commerce platform.
+From the beginning, we made sure everything was 100% then launched our e-commerce platform.

 What did you do about pricing?

 We always check competitors (The RealReal, Fashionphile, etc.) and brought our prices little lower to capture our audience and understand them.
-The quality and customer service is what's kept clients coming back to make us their "one stop shop for vintage and new fashion."
+The quality and customer service is what's kept clients coming back to make us their "one-stop shop for vintage and new fashion."